Views: 6 Author: Site Editor Publish Time: 2020-07-11 Origin: Site

 In addition to blood circulation, lymphatic drainage also means relieving blockages, which can lead to skin infections and rashes.

 If you plan to try gua sha tools, you may not see the effect immediately.
 However, regular use may significantly improve the cheekbones and the immediate area.

 These improvements also include carving features, reducing skin problems and brightening the skin.
 However, in order to remove wrinkles and fine lines, the gua sha scraping process may take more time.
 In addition, regular use of scraping stone massage can help relieve sinus headaches, facial and neck nodules, congestion and allergies.

 So, are we saying that this is recommended?
 No, no!
-What we want to say is that since spa and facial care seem like a distant dream, for now, sand scraping is worth a try.
+What we want to say is that since spa and facial care seem like a distant dream, for now, gua sha is worth a try.